Access to Programs & Services

 Under the McKinney-Vento Act, a student in transition has the right to attend either the school of origin, if this is in the student’s best interest, or the local attendance area school.

 School of origin is defined as the school that the child or youth attended when permanently housed or the school in which the child or youth was last enrolled.
-Local attendance area school is defined as any public school that nonhomeless students who live in the attendance area in which the child or youth is actually living are eligible to attend.
+Local attendance area school is defined as the school assigned to an address (even if the address is temporary).
 School of origin includes Title 1 preschool, Special Education preschool, feeder schools (ESSA, 2016).

-Whenever a dispute arises, the student must be enrolled immediately to the requested school and be allowed to participate fully in all school activities while the dispute is being resolved.
+Whenever a dispute arises, the student must be enrolled immediately and be allowed to participate fully in all school activities while the dispute is being resolved.

 The school must refer the student, parent, or guardian to the district liaison to carry out the dispute resolution process as expeditiously as possible.